-During the 2017-2018 season Michael Shapiro conducts the Westchester Choral Society and The Chappaqua Orchestra in Johannes Brahms’ Ein Deutsches Requiem, Broadway stars Erin Stewart and David DeWitt and the West Point Band’s Quintette Seven in a Broadway retrospective, the winners of The Chappaqua Orchestra concerto competition, and the Royal Scottish National Orchestra (Glasgow) in Archangel Concerto for Piano and Orchestra (Steven Beck, piano), Perlimplinito, Opera Sweet, A Lace Paper Valentine, and Roller Coaster.
+During the 2017-2018 season Michael Shapiro conducts the Westchester Choral Society and The Chappaqua Orchestra in Johannes Brahms’ Ein Deutsches Requiem, Broadway stars Erin Stewart and David DeWitt and the West Point Band’s Quintette Seven in a Broadway retrospective, and the winners of The Chappaqua Orchestra concerto competition as well as the New York premiere of Robert Paterson’s Dark Mountains.

-Additional upcoming performances of Frankenstein-The Movie Score include those by the Royal Canadian Air Force Band in Winnipeg, Canada (Canadian premiere, Captain Matthew Clark, conductor), Beloit-Janesville Symphony in Wisconsin (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor); Tufts Wind Ensemble, Boston, Massachusetts (John McCann, conductor), SIU Wind Ensemble, Carbondale, Illinois (Christopher Lee Morehouse, conductor), and Sound of the South Symphony Band, Troy, Alabama (Mark Walker, conductor).
+Performances of Frankenstein-The Movie Score earlier this season included those by the Royal Canadian Air Force Band in Winnipeg, Canada (Canadian premiere, Captain Matthew Clark, conductor), Beloit-Janesville Symphony in Wisconsin (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor); Tufts Wind Ensemble, Boston, Massachusetts (John McCann, conductor), and SIU Wind Ensemble, Carbondale, Illinois (Christopher Lee Morehouse, conductor).

-The latest recording of Michael Shapiro’s music – his Second Sonata for violin and piano played by Tim Fain, violin, and Steven Beck, piano – was released in March, 2017 on Paumanok Records and is available on iTunes, CD Baby, and Amazon.
+The latest recording of Michael Shapiro’s music – his Second Sonata for violin and piano played by Tim Fain, violin, and Steven Beck, piano – was released on Paumanok Records and is available on iTunes, CD Baby, and Amazon.

-Susan Sturman, cellist, recently presented the Texas premiere in Corpus Christi of his Eliahu Hanavi Variations for solo cello surrounded by new paintings by Diane Weiner and will again perform the work at the College Music Society convention in San Antonio this season.
+Susan Sturman, cellist, recently presented the Texas premiere in Corpus Christi of his Eliahu Hanavi Variations for solo cello surrounded by new paintings by Diane Weiner and again performed the work at the College Music Society convention in San Antonio this season.